Schoolgirl Tells Congress Of Playing Dead To Survive Texas Massacre - UrduPoint

 "I don't want it to happen again," she said.

-- 'Pulverized by bullets' - Miah is experiencing nightmares and still healing from bullet fragments in her back as she wrestles with trauma, her father, Miguel Cerrillo, told USA Today.
+Miah -- whose account of the shootings left some lawmakers in tears or wide-eyed in disbelief -- is having nightmares and still healing from bullet fragments in her back, according to her father Miguel Cerrillo.

 "She's not the same little girl I used to play with," he told the committee.

-Miah's testimony comes with Congress facing mounting pressure to respond to out-of-control gun violence -- and particularly mass shootings -- across the country.
+Her testimony came with Congress facing mounting pressure to respond to spiraling gun violence -- and particularly mass shootings -- across the country.

-Massacres at Miah's school and days earlier at a supermarket in Buffalo, in upstate New York, have convulsed the nation, reigniting urgent calls for gun safety reforms.
+Massacres at Miah's school and days earlier at a supermarket in Buffalo, New York have shocked the nation, reigniting urgent calls for gun safety reforms.

-The House Oversight and Reform Committee also heard from relatives of victims in recent mass shootings, including Zeneta Everhart, the mother of a 21-year-old survivor of the racist killing spree that left 10 Black people dead in Buffalo.
+The House Oversight and Reform Committee also heard from the mother of Lexi Rubio, a Robb Elementary fourth grader who was killed.

-"My son Zaire has a hole in the right side of his neck, two on his back and another on his left leg, caused by an exploding bullet from an AR-15," Everhart told lawmakers.
+"We don't want you to think of Lexi as just a number.
+She was intelligent, compassionate and athletic," Kimberly Rubio said via a video link, wiping away tears as she sat next to her husband Felix.

-"As I clean his wounds, I can feel pieces of that bullet in his back.
-Shrapnel will be left inside of his body for the rest of his life.
-Now I want you to picture that exact scenario for one of your children."
-Roy Guerrero, a pediatrician who attended to several victims in Uvalde, spoke of encountering "two children whose bodies had been pulverized by bullets fired at them, decapitated, whose flesh had been ripped apart." - 'Elected to protect us' - A cross-party group of senators is working on a narrow collection of controls that could develop into their first serious attempt at gun regulation reform in decades.
+"She was quiet, shy, unless she had a point to make.
+When she was right, as she often was, she stood her ground.
+She was firm, direct, voice unwavering.
+So today we stand for Lexi and as her voice, we demand action."
+Roy Guerrero, a pediatrician who attended to several victims in Uvalde, spoke of encountering "two children whose bodies had been pulverized by bullets fired at them, decapitated, whose flesh had been ripped apart."
+A cross-party group of senators is working on a narrow collection of controls that could develop into their first serious attempt at gun regulation reform in decades.

-The package would boost funding for mental health services and school security, narrowly expand background checks, and incentivize states to institute so-called "red flag laws" enabling authorities to confiscate weapons from individuals considered a threat.
+The package would boost funding for mental health services and school security, narrowly expand background checks, and incentivize states to institute so-called "red flag laws" that enable authorities to confiscate weapons from individuals considered a threat.

-On the other side of the Capitol, House Democrats are set to pass the much broader package of proposals later Wednesday that includes raising the purchasing age for semi-automatic rifles from 18 to 21.
+On the other side of the Capitol, House Democrats passed a much broader package of proposals late in the day that includes raising the purchasing age for most semi-automatic rifles from 18 to 21.

-The proposals are going nowhere -- they do not have the 60 votes they would need to advance in the Senate -- but Democratic leadership has been keen to act after the spate of recent mass shootings.
+Those proposals are however going nowhere -- they do not have the 60 votes they would need to advance in the Senate.
+But Democratic leadership has been keen to act after the spate of recent mass shootings.

 Garnell Whitfield Jr, the son of Buffalo massacre victim Ruth Whitfield, who was 86, testified Tuesday before the Senate Judiciary Committee on white supremacist violence.